1962 in the Vietnam War: July

 The CIA had requested an increase in Special Forces soldiers to 400 to expand the CIDG program among the Montagnards in the Central Highlands.
-Instead, Secretary of Defense McNamara and MACV commander General Harkins transferred responsibility for CIDG from CIA to the DOD which wanted the Special Forces "used in conjunction with active and offensive operations, as opposed to support of static training activities."
+Instead, McNamara and Harkins transferred responsibility for CIDG from CIA to the DOD which wanted the Special Forces "used in conjunction with active and offensive operations, as opposed to support of static training activities."
 The transfer of responsibility was called Operation Switchback.
-A factor possibly influencing the takeover by DOD of the CIDG program was the concern of President Diệm.
+A factor possibly influencing the takeover by DOD of the CIDG program was the concern of Diệm.
 He was afraid that the Montagnards in Darlac, having gained weapons, training and organization under CIDG, might demand autonomy within South Vietnam.
 Diệm demanded that the Montagnards be disarmed and be under the control of provincial authorities appointed by him.

-General Harkins told a meeting of Secretary of Defense McNamara and U.S. military leaders in Hawaii that "there is no doubt we are on the winning side."
+Harkins told a meeting of McNamara and U.S. military leaders in Hawaii that "there is no doubt we are on the winning side."
 He predicted that it would take about one year for MACV to develop the South Vietnamese military forces to the point where they could fully engage the VC.
 McNamara was more cautious stating that he thought it would take three years to get the VC insurgency under control.

 The International Agreement on the Neutrality of Laos was signed in Geneva by 14 countries, including China, the Soviet Union, and the United States.
-The agreement declared a cease fire between the Royal Lao government and the communist Pathet Lao guerrillas and aimed to maintain Laos as a neutral country with a coalition government.
+The agreement declared a cease fire between the Royal Lao government and the Pathet Lao guerrillas and aimed to maintain Laos as a neutral country with a coalition government.
 What resulted instead was a resumption of the Laotian Civil War and a de facto partition of the country with the government controlling the western half of the country and the Pathet Lao the eastern half.
 The Ho Chi Minh Trail was in territory controlled by the Pathet Lao.